P0lip/jsonpath-rfc9535/README.md

 Works in any environment complying with ECMAScript 2022.

+The package has no runtime dependencies.

-It passes the entire [JSONPath Compliance Test Suite](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite) with 100% success rate (tested against commit 9277705).
+It passes the entire [JSONPath Compliance Test Suite](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite) with a 100% success rate (tested against commit 05f6cac).

 If you are interested in a legacy specification, please check out my other package [nimma](https://github.com/P0lip/nimma).